 1. Man-made solutions are superficial.
-It's like rearranging furniture on the sinking Titanic.
-Quite frankly, that's the best that man-crafted and man-centered psychological theories can accomplish.
+It's sort of like rearranging furniture on the sinking Titanic.
+Quite frankly, that's the best that man-crafted and man-centered theories and techniques can accomplish.
 But know this...

 2. God's Word offers solutions to our deepest needs.
 Far from being superficial, the Bible goes deep and gets to the core issues in the hearts of men and women.
+Hebrews

-Hebrews 4:12 states, "For the word of God is living and active.
+4:12 states, "For the word of God is living and active.
 Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart."

 Are you feeling dry spiritually?
-Then don't wait for a revival meeting.
-Begin a steady intake of God's Word now, daily in your own home, weekly with God's people.
-This Book revives the soul.
+Then prioritize a steady intake of God's Word this month.
+Do it daily in your own home, and weekly with God's people.
+And then do it again next month, and the next.
+This Book can revive the soul.
 What's more...